Steve Baker (politician): Early life and career

-Baker was born on 6 June 1971 in St Austell in Cornwall, one of nine children.
+Baker was born on 6 June 1971 in St Austell, one of two children.
 He was educated at Poltair School in St Austell and St Austell Sixth Form College followed by the University of Southampton where he gained a BEng in Aerospace Engineering.
 He later studied at St Cross College, Oxford, where he earned an MSc in Computation.

 On 3 September 1989, Baker joined the Royal Air Force as an engineer and became an Engineering Officer, with the rank of pilot officer, on 15 July 1992.
 He was promoted to flying officer in 1993 and flight lieutenant in 1996.
-Remaining in that latter rank, Baker retired from the RAF on 1 August 1999 at his own request.
+Baker retired from the RAF on 1 August 1999, with rank of flight lieutenant, at his own request.
 He later worked as a consulting software engineer and manager.
 He was head of client services with DecisionSoft Ltd (now named CoreFiling) in Oxford from 2000 to 2001.

 Baker has worked as a Unix system administrator.
 He was appointed as Chief Technical Officer at BASDA Ltd, Great Missenden in 2002, a position he held until 2007.
 For a year from 2005 he was director of product development at CoreFiling Ltd. He was the chief architect of global financing and asset service platforms at Lehman Brothers from 2006 to 2008.
 He has been principal of Ambriel Consulting Ltd since 2001.
-He is a founding member of The Cobden Centre, an educational charity promoting Austrian economics.

-Parliamentary career

-Baker was selected as the Conservative candidate for Wycombe on 31 October 2009, after former Conservative MP Paul Goodman stood down; it was the first seat for which Baker had sought selection.
-Baker held the seat for the Conservative Party.
-He received 23,423 votes – a vote share of 48.6%, higher than Goodman's 42.4% and 45.8% in the 2001 and 2005 general elections respectively.
-He was re-elected at the 2015 general election and 2017 general election.
-The 2017 election saw Baker's majority cut to just 6,500, with Labour gaining 37.7% of the vote.
-Wycombe is now listed as a marginal, and despite it being number 43 on Labour's list of target seats requiring a 6.15% swing for Labour to win, Baker held onto the seat in the 2019 general election with a reduced majority.